Skip to content

 tokyo

 Pretty much every seafood lover enjoys a stroll in a fresh fish market, where sea goodies will be scattered everywhere.
-And this is not just any fresh fish market; this is the world’s biggest all-inclusive outer market and one of Tokyo’s top attractions.
+This is not just any fresh fish market; this is the world’s biggest all-inclusive outer market and one of Tokyo’s top attractions.
 At Tsukiji Outer Market, you’ll find plenty of local restaurants (sushi restaurants are scattered around the area), kitchen utensils, groceries, and more.
 You can even have a little snack while exploring the oceanic goods that can only be found in an island country like Japan.

 Enjoy The Nature at Yoyogi Park